 All children are different, and how they will use a knife will dictate how best to teach them to use one.
 If you don’t want to get your child a fixed blade, or they want a pocket knife instead, then you need to decide how that knife should function.
 The simplest lock form is the lockback, but this lock type is often difficult for children to operate as the lock can be stiff.
 Liner style and frame locks can be challenge to operate with a child’s motor skills.
 Certain slip joint knives can be too stiff for children to operate as well.
 I always tell parents it’s a good idea to let the child hold the knife in person before purchasing.
 This can be difficult to accomplish as many places do not allow actual knife handling.
 But, a family owned knife store may be more flexible.
 If you’re in the Rogers, AR area, you can come to our store and we’ll be glad to let you handle any of the knives.

 Slip Joint knives?

 Most parents will not even consider a slip joint knife.
 It is true, locking blades are safer.
 Recently however, talking with other knife enthusiasts, I became aware of a few arguments for using slip joint knives.
 I touch on this briefly in my article, 5 Reasons Slip Joint Knives are Still Great.
-Slip joint knives are classic, and have served as a boy’s first knife for hundred of years.
-They also do not give a false sense of security.
+Slip joint knives are classic, and have served as a boy’s first knife for hundreds of years.
+They do not give a false sense of security.
 You have to be careful when using a slip joint knife, and you have to use it correctly.
 A young child carefully using a slip joint knife will be safer than a young child carelessly using a locking blade.
 A slip joint knife may or may not be the best choice for your child, but don’t knock it off your list without giving them a little thought.

 Thank you all for reading my article.
 If you wish to stay up to date on the newest articles, they will be posted on the A.G.
 Russell Facebook Page.